 South Gosforth First School works hard to ensure that children with SEND are fully involved in all aspects of school life.
-In January 2022 all children in Year 4 with SEND attended the residential with additional support arrangements where required.
+In January 2023 all children (bar one) in Year 4 with SEND attended the residential with additional support arrangements where required.
 This was a three-day residential at Robinwood.
+Meetings with parents and agreed plans were put in place for two pupils to ensure they felt comfortable and support during the residential.
+One child with SEND did not attend the residential, however they were very new to the school at the time and not yet settled.

-Children with SEND were also encouraged to take part in a variety of clubs made available throughout the year.
+Children with SEND were also encouraged to take part in a variety of clubs made available throughout the year, from Chimney Sweep to both girls' football and boys' football.

-SEND children were chosen alongside their peers during the academic year 2020-2021 to represent the school at Dance City and also produced a video with Unfolding Theatre Company to showcase their learning.
+SEND children were chosen alongside their peers during the academic year 2022-2023 to represent the school in No Voice Too Small, performing a speech at Newcastle Civic Centre.

-92% of SEND pupils accessed extra-curricular provision at some point last year.
-This was funded by school.
+Approximately 80% of SEND pupils accessed extra-curricular provision at some point last year.
+This was funded by school for external providers, whereas some clubs were provided by staff.